extremecoder2020/golang-repository/README.md

 - Many of that code will be refactored that as i get better.

-🟢 Hey, if you have some oportunity for me, let me know!
+🟢 Hey, if you have some opportunity for me, let me know!

-✉️ rnasviana.contato@gmail.com
+✉️ rna viana.contato@gmail.com